 3.10.
 Demonstrate creative and pragmatic problem solving.
 4. Developed an 4.1.
 Use information in an ethical manner. advanced appreciation of values in 4.2.
 Explain how prejudicial attitudes and discriminatory behaviours might exist in oneself and in others.
 Psychology, including the ability to: 4.3.
-Exhibit a scientific attitude in critically thinking about, and learning about, behaviour, creative and pragmatic problem solving. the domity to: 4.4.
+Exhibit a scientific attitude in critically thinking about, and learning about, behaviour, creative and pragmatic problem solving.
+4.4.
 Evaluate psychologists' behaviour in psychological research in relation to the Australian Psychological Society Code of Ethics and the complementary Ethical Guidelines.
 4.5.
 Promote evidence-based approaches to understanding and changing human behaviour 5.
 Developed effective 5.1.
-Write effectively in a variety of formats (short essays, research communication skills in proposals) and for a variety of purposes (e.g., informing, arguing, Psychology, including evaluating). the ability to: 5.2.
+Write effectively in a variety of formats (short essays, research communication skills in Psychology, including proposals) and for a variety of purposes (e.g., informing, arguing, evaluating). the ability to: 5.2.
 Demonstrate effective oral communication skills in various formats (e.g., group discussion, oral presentation).
 5.3.
 Demonstrate effective interpersonal communication skills including: listening accurately and actively; provide constructive feedback to others; adopt flexible techniques to communicate sensitively and effectively with diverse ethnic and cultural partners, including in the context of team-work.
 5.4.
 Collaborate effectively, demonstrating an ability to work with groups and to complete projects within reasonable timeframes in an ethical manner.
-6. Come to understand 6.1.
-Apply psychological concepts, theories, and research findings to solve and apply problems in everyday life and in society - including issues of atypical psychological development and aging principles derived from 6.2.
-Apply psychological concepts, theories, and research findings to the an understanding of formulation of better public policy and practice - including issues of developmental educational programming and children's participation in the legal psychology in a system broader framework, including the ability to:
+6. Come to understand and apply psychological 6.1.
+Apply psychological concepts, theories, and research findings to solve problems in everyday life and in society - including issues of atypical development and aging principles derived from an understanding of developmental psychology in a broader framework, including the ability to: 6.2.
+Apply psychological concepts, theories, and research findings to the formulation of better public policy and practice - including issues of educational programming and children's participation in the legal system

-6. Graduate Attril 6.
-Graduate Attributes School of Psychology Graduate Attributes Level of Focus 0 = No focus 1 = Minimal 2 = Minor 3 = Major Activities/Assessment 1.
+6. Graduate Attributes School of Psychology Graduate Attributes Level of Focus 0 = No focus 1 = Minimal 2 = Minor 3 = Major Activities/Assessment 1.
 Core knowledge and understanding 3 Participation in lectures & tutorials - assessed in two exams and research proposal.
 Learning is directed towards forming an advanced understanding of the major concepts, theoretical perspectives, empirical findings, and historical trends in multiple aspects of developmental psychology.